Rockaway, New Jersey: Public transportation

-NJ Transit train service does not stop in the borough, but is accessible in adjacent towns at Denville station and Dover station.
+NJ Transit train service does not stop in the borough, but is accessible in adjacent municipalities at Denville station and Dover station, where commuter trains are available on the Morris & Essex Lines and the Montclair-Boonton Line.
 The Morris and Essex Railroad and its successor the Delaware, Lackawanna, and Western Railroad formerly provided service to the town, but the Boonton Branch bypass was constructed in 1902 that provided a much shorter path to Dover, so service was cut in 1948.

 NJ Transit offers local bus service on the 880 route, which replaced the MCM10 route that operated until 2010.

 Lakeland Bus Lines offers bus service along Main Street to the New York City Port Authority Bus Terminal in Midtown Manhattan on its Route 46 and Route 80 lines.

 In pop culture

-Many scenes (the train tracks, Main Street and The Old Mill Tavern) from the 2003 movie, The Station Agent, were filmed in Rockaway.
+Many scenes (the train tracks, Main Street and The Mill Lane Tavern) from the 2003 movie, The Station Agent, were filmed in Rockaway.
 The film starred actor Peter Dinklage.

 The band Houston Calls had its start here.